 Share holder model at the work place means everyone takes on percentage risk of losses, not only profit.
 Therefore at first many people might opt for a higher salary in place of profit sharing as a viable option.
 In the end those who sign up for sharing financial risk would be the ones voting on decisions effecting company cash flow, aka put your money where your mouth is.

-Someone having a stake in company profits would be unlikely to disclose sensitive information trade secrets, like be the onescurrently one thing kept secret from employees, due to reluctant to disclose profits but also, to preclude potential sharing by an employee with a competitive company. ofcourse competition is also being questioned by Richard and that would need to be explored and Some middle ground must be the answer.
+Someone having a stake in company profits would be considerably disincentivized to disclose sensitive information, trade secrets with competition.
+Ofcourse the relevance of competition in a communism aspiring society is also being questioned by Richard Wolff and that would need to be explored and some middle ground must be the answer.

 What is propelling the U.S. into increasing international military aggression? | article by John Ross